KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 #### Summer 2022 Offering

 ---
+## Day 8: June 3, 11:15-12:00 - Meeting on **First** Floor for the first forty-five minutes
+## Day 8: June 3, 12:00-1:00 - Meeting on **Third** Floor for the second hour
+### Day 8 Theme: Pivoting and refining!
+**Day 8 class:**
+- In the main salon, Shawn Schulenberg will discuss being an entrepreneur with a small business pivoting during the pandemic.
+- We will move upstairs for the second hour.
+- Discussion on field work.
+- Discussion on the MVP of each of the businesses we have encountered.
+- Discussion on Shindig and Tour Buenos Aires in the context of iterating the MVP.

+**Day 8: Field Work:**
+- Discuss the JA! business in the context of entreprenership.
+What problems are they solving?
+- Discuss Dr. Schulenberg's bakery in the context of entreprenership.
+What problems are they solving?
+Describe how their MVP has changed.
+- Read [Framework to build an MVP (Minimum Viable Product)](https://sugoilabs.com/2018/06/framework-to-build-an-mvp-minimum-viable-product/).
+Summarize key ideas and reflect in your field pad on how this related to your start-up idea.
+- Read [How we built 12 products in one year](https://sugoilabs.com/2018/12/how-we-built-12-products-in-one-year/).
+For each describe the key problem being solved (note that for some you need to explore additional pages.
+- Read [Market Research: What It Is and How to Do It](https://ahrefs.com/blog/market-research/).
+Then as a team, use the web to perform initial market research for your start-up, presenting key competators and how your start-up will solve a problem that your competators are not already solving.
+Write this formally so it could be presented to potential invesors.
+Be sure to include references.
+Place this in [Shindig](https://drive.google.com/drive/folders/1De9wEwwcbCBgdm-9SAYpSHOJXy3MgtBt?usp=sharing) or [Tour Buenos Aires](https://drive.google.com/drive/folders/17TUtutmqqkCTf7P35wawx0xMbS4Y2Tkp?usp=sharing).
+- As a team, create a third iteration of the Business Model Canvas, explaining your pivots in your [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing), **being sure to frame your hypotheses so that they are testable!** For the write-up, use your own perspective and words.
+For the Business Model Canvas iteration, make a **COPY** of v2 to create v3 inside of [Shindig](https://drive.google.com/drive/folders/1De9wEwwcbCBgdm-9SAYpSHOJXy3MgtBt?usp=sharing) or [Tour Buenos Aires](https://drive.google.com/drive/folders/17TUtutmqqkCTf7P35wawx0xMbS4Y2Tkp?usp=sharing).

 ## Day 7: June 1, 11:15-1:00 - Meeting on Third Floor
 ### Day 7 Theme: Reflection and testing hypotheses